City Pole definition

 City Pole means a Pole owned, managed, or operated by or on behalf of the City; provided, however, that such term shall not include any Pole, Support Structure, electric transmission structure, or equipment of any type that is part of a municipally owned or municipally controlled electric plant or system for furnishing of electricity to the public for compensation.
 The term City Pole shall include, without limitation, Poles that the City leases, rents, licenses, or otherwise compensates the owner thereof for the provision of street lighting.

-City Pole means a utility pole owned or operated by a City and located in the ROW.
+City Pole means any pole owned solely by the city.

 City Pole means (i) a Utility Pole owned, managed or operated by the City or any subdivision thereof or any instrumentality of the same, including municipal electric utilities, in the Rights of Way, including a Utility Pole, and (ii) a pole or similar structure owned, managed or operated by the City in the ROW that supports only Wireless Facilities.